oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/DenseLinearAlgebra/simple-add/README.md

 | Hardware           | GEN9 or newer <br> Intel® Programmable Acceleration Card with Intel® Arria® 10 GX FPGA (Intel® PAC with Intel® Arria® 10 GX FPGA)
 | Software           | Intel® oneAPI DPC++/C++ Compiler

+> **Note**: Even though the Intel DPC++/C++ OneAPI compiler is enough to compile for CPU, GPU, FPGA emulation, generating FPGA reports and generating RTL for FPGAs, there are extra software requirements for the FPGA simulation flow and FPGA compiles.
+>
+> For using the simulator flow, Intel® Quartus® Prime Pro Edition and one of the following simulators must be installed and accessible through your PATH:
+> - Questa*-Intel® FPGA Edition
+> - Questa*-Intel® FPGA Starter Edition
+> - ModelSim® SE
+>
+> When using the hardware compile flow, Intel® Quartus® Prime Pro Edition must be installed and accessible through your PATH.

 ## Key Implementation Details

 This sample provides examples of both buffers and USM implementations for simple side-by-side comparison.